ART

 Formal Analysis of Image:

 The image contains consistent and continuous visual aspects that are interconnected like multiple branches.
 In this context, the artist has utilized her portrait in a repeated pattern.
-Multiple grim and solid colors of dense seriousness are shown in the image with multiple shades of water layers.
+Multiple grim and solid colours of dense seriousness are shown in the image with multiple shades of water layers.
 The shadow techniques with duplexed and triplex portraits of the artist are meaningfully placed at various image points.
 Meanwhile, the entrance and exit points of the cave are undefined in the image.
-The cave depicts this world where the entrance and exit are not defined and not based on persons’ will.
+The cave depicts this world where the entrance and exit are not defined and not based on a person’s will.
 Multiple pictorial representations of the portrait show the continuity of life phases, including birth, death and rebirth, with a futuristic theme.

-Research about Meaning of the Image:
+Research about the Meaning of the Image:

 This endless cycle and phases are not under the control of human beings, and the same is represented in the picture.
 Similarly, duplex and triplex images may manifest more than one theme at a time.
 Along with the life phases in a specific context, the picture portrays the variation in life on this earth.
-Human life advances on this earth with multiple time spans with many duties to be performed.
+Human life advances on this earth with multiple time spans and many duties to be performed.
 Naturally, it is the uniqueness of the human life cycle that a man represents himself as more than one entity at a time.
 For example, at one stance, one is decorated with relations, and at the same time, he has to perform various duties and claim multiple rights with all the other objects of nature in alliance with human beings.
 In other words, human beings have multiple facets simultaneously during this life cycle on this earth.
-The same is depicted in the picture with multiple faces at some points in the cave, .i.e., the life of this earth where entrance and exit is out of control on the human side.
+The same is depicted in the picture with multiple faces at some points in the cave, i.e., the life of this earth where entrance and exit are out of control on the human side.
 In a nutshell, the elements of the photographic work describe the life cycle of human beings on this earth with multiple facets of performance and futuristic paradigms.

 Comparative Analysis & Conclusion: